-ITEM #32 LISTED PLANT or ANIMAL SPECIES INCLUDING HABITAT a.
-[X]Yes [□] No Are there any ANIMAL SPECIES , including their habitat(s), which are listed as rare, threatened or endangered under Federal or state law, or a sensitive species by the Board of Forestry associated with the THP area?
+ITEM #32 LISTED PLANT or ANIMAL SPECIES INCLUDING HABITAT a. [ X ]Yes [🎦] No Are there any ANIMAL SPECIES , including their habitat(s), which are listed as rare, threatened or endangered under Federal or state law, or a sensitive species by the Board of Forestry associated with the THP area?
 If YES, identify the animal species and the provisions to be taken for the protection of the species.

-Listed d and Sensitive A minal Spec ies rabie Animal Species Species type Mammal / bird / reptile / amphibia / fish / Invertebrate FEDERAL Threatened / endangered / STATE Threatened / endangered / candidate BOF Sensitive Protection measures Northern Spotted Owl Bird Threatened Threatened Yes Northern Spotted Owl According to the Northern Spotted Owl data base there is 1 known NSO AC within the 0.7 mile BAA- SON0082.
+Listed and Sensitive Animal Species Table Animal Species Species type Mammal / bird / reptile / amphibia / fish / Invertebrate FEDERAL Threatened / endangered / STATE Threatened / endangered / candidate BOF Sensitive Protection measures Northern Spotted Owl Bird Threatened Threatened Yes Northern Spotted Owl According to the Northern Spotted Owl data base there is 1 known NSO AC within the 0.7 mile BAA- SON0082.
 SON0082 is not within 0.25 miles of the THP or the Appurtenant Road system and is more than 0.43 miles from the plan boundary.
-Note to LTO: 1.
-No operations shall occur until all required surveys have been provided to CAL-FIRE, evaluated for consistency with the plan and protocols, and amended into the plan.
+Note to LTO: No operations shall occur until all required surveys have been provided to CAL-FIRE, evaluated for consistency with the plan and protocols, and amended into the plan.
 Pursuant to 14 CCR 919.9(e), this THP is using Scenario 4 and shall be conducted in compliance with Attachment A (Nov.
 1, 2019).
 The person submitting the original plan or the successor in interest will submit subsequent consultations to the Department as enforceable amendments to the plan prior to operations being conducted pursuant to that consultation.
 Surveys shall be conducted pursuant to the most current, approved survey protocol.
 Habitat retention, standard protection measures, operational limitations, and surveys shall be conducted in compliance with Attachment A (Nov.
 1, 2019) for the Coast Forest District.
 NSO surveys for 2022 and 2023 have been included in the THP and are located in Section V. See NSO information in Section V for details of surveys.
 Activity Center Protections Does not apply- AC is over 0.43 miles from the THP boundary.
-Exceptions to Attachment A: None Timber operations outside the 100-acre core area, but within 0.25 mile of an AC: Does not apply- AC is over 0.43 miles from the THP boundary.
+Exceptions to Attachment A: None Timber operations to Attachment A: None Timber operations to Attachment A: None For all NSO ACs, prior to May 15 (until the required surveys are conducted on May 15 or later); Does not apply- AC is over 0.43 miles from the THP boundary, and there is no helicopter operations proposed.
 Exceptions to Attachment A: None